 This section contains official hand out photographs, information regarding accreditation and other special messages primarily of interest to the press and other media.
-The messages are deleted after one year.
+Most messages are deleted after one year.

 Norway has been selected as the Guest of Honour for 2019 at the Frankfurt Book Fair, the world’s most important trade fair for books.
 This project is the largest cultural promotion effort Norway has ever carried out abroad.
 Her Royal Highness The Crown Princess has taken on the role of ambassador for Norwegian literature in the international arena.

 Her Royal Highness Princess Ingrid Alexandra will be confirmed in the Palace Chapel at the Royal Palace on Saturday, 31 August 2019, at 12:00 noon.
 Information for accredited members of the press.

 Her Royal Highness Crown Princess Mette-Marit has been diagnosed with a chronic pulmonary disease that may at times limit her ability to carry out her official programme.